olviko/EasyService/README.md

 EasyService
 ===========

-**EasyService** is a .NET library intended to simplify development and maintenance of Windows services. **EasyService** makes creating a Windows service as easy as creating a console application.
+**EasyService** is a .NET library intended to simplify development and maintenance of Windows services.
 With just a few lines of code you will get a complete Windows service that can be debugged using the debugger and installed by running ```service.exe install```.

 Benefits
 --